Hi guys, today we are going to be taking a look at Tinting in Photoshop.

 If you really want your image to pop out with a lot of vibrancy then Soft light if the Blending Mode for you, the other are more on the subtle side.

-As you can see from the above image how much more intense the image has now became, with this image it works really really well and if I was using this technique on this image this is what I would use.
+As you can see from the above image how much more intense the image has now become, with this image it works really really well and if I was using this technique on this image this is what I would use.

 If the image becomes too intense then simply drop the opacity.